What Is AI Existential Anxiety?

 Is it rational to be afraid of AI destroying humanity?

 There are legitimate concerns about advanced AI that serious researchers study.
-So the underlying concern has some basis.
-But chronic, debilitating fear isn't a rational response to an uncertain, low-to-moderate probability risk — it's anxiety.
+But chronic, debilitating fear isn't a rational response to an uncertain risk whose likelihood experts genuinely debate — it's anxiety.
 Being informed and advocating for AI safety is rational.
 Lying awake every night in dread is your anxiety system misfiring, not your logic system working correctly.

 How is this different from AI psychosis or derealization?